ggomez2008/back-end-challenge/README.md

 The objects contain information about the rating, such as who submiited the rating (users_id), which film the rating is for (films_id), and the actual rating (rating).

+To return all ratings, you would send a GET request to: http://fandor.ggproto.com/api/ratings/get/.

 You can also rate a particular film by passing three query string parameters with values to: http://fandor.ggproto.com/api/ratings/post/.

 They are: